HarshitSoni2004/Music-World/README.md

 - Provide a user-friendly and responsive layout that adapts to different screen sizes, ensuring accessibility across devices.
 - Offer a practical example of how simple yet effective design techniques can create an immersive experience for users.

-This project is both an educational tool for aspiring developers and a template for creating similar thematic websites.

 ---